ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-brainfuck.md

 layout: post
 ---

 Brainfuck has one of the smallest compilers among all other software languages.
-That's why it's known as one of the smallest software language in the world(for now :).
+That's why it's known as one of the smallest software languages in the world(for now :).

 - [ - ] is the smallest program which can be written in this language.
 - ASCII Table is used for the character mapping.